Lily-La-Day/beatle-maniacs/readme.md

-# Challenges and Future Improvements
+### Challenges and Future Improvements

 As the front-end for this project was a last minute addition there are a few components with which I am not quite satisfied.
+The styling of the homepage in particular is something that I would like to redo completely using the Bulma framework as familiarity with such tools is something that I know is important.

-In order to implement the star rating system I resorted to using some Vanilla JavaScript which I know is far from ideal.
+The implementation of the star rating system on the front end was equally as challenging as on the back and I resorted to using some Vanilla JavaScript which I know is far from ideal.
 I would like to go back and re-write this component in a more "Reactive" way.

 <img src="src/assets/rating.png" width="900">